-Pilot Immunotherapy Study With Autologous T-cells Specific for NY-ESO-1/ LAGE-1a-positive Advanced NSCLC Either Alone or in Combination With Pembrolizumab
+Pilot Immunotherapy Study With Letetresgene Autoleucel (Lete-cel, GSK3377794)T-cells in New York Esophageal Squamous Cell Carcinoma-1 (NY-ESO-1)/ LAGE-1a-positive Advanced Non-small Cell Lung Cancer (NSCLC) Either Alone or in Combination With Pembrolizumab

-Stanford is currently accepting patients for this trial.
+Stanford is currently not accepting patients for this trial.

-Collaborator: Merck Sharp & Dohme Corp.
+Collaborator: Merck Sharp & Dohme LLC

-- Drug: letetresgene autoleucel
+- Drug: Lete-cel

 - Drug: Pembrolizumab

-- Age >=18 years on the day of signing informed consent for the screening process.
+- Age >=18 years on the day of signing informed consent.

 - Histologically or cytologically diagnosed unresectable Stage IIIb or Stage IV NSCLC.

 - Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 or 1.

 - Participant is positive for any of the following alleles: human leukocyte antigen

 (HLA)-A*02:01, HLA-A*02:05, and a) or HLA-A*02:06 by a validated test.

 - Participant's tumor meets the pre-defined threshold for expression of NY-ESO-1 and/or

 - Adequate organ function and blood cell counts, as defined in the protocol.